ZENITH: Automated Gradient Norm Informed Stochastic Optimization: Introduction

 \section{Introduction}

-Modern computer vision relies on deep learning models for classification, detection, and segmentation.
-These models are optimized via gradient descent, which requires an appropriate initial learning rate (LR) and manual adjustment of this LR throughout training.
-Such hyperparameter choices influence both the model's final performance and the wall-clock time needed for convergence.
-This tuning challenge is exacerbated by the current trend of training large-scale models on massive datasets.
-This is because the longer training durations make the manual monitoring and scheduling of LRs more labor-intensive.
+Deep learning models are trained via gradient descent, which requires an appropriate initial learning rate (LR) and this LR's manual scheduling.
+These hyperparameter choices influence both the model performance and the wall-clock training time required.
+This challenge is exacerbated by the current trend of training large-scale models on massive datasets, where longer training durations make manual LR scheduling more labor-intensive.

-To alleviate the burden of manual oversight, practitioners employ predefined LR schedules like exponential \citep{szegedy2016rethinking}, polynomial \citep{chen2017deeplab}, and step \citep{ge2019step} decay, as well as cosine annealing \citep{loshchilov2016sgdr}.
+To avoid manual oversight, practitioners employ predefined LR schedules like exponential decay \cite{szegedy2016rethinking}, step decay \cite{ge2019step}, and cosine annealing \cite{loshchilov2016sgdr}.
 These schedules adapt the LR via fixed intervals or continuous functions.
-However, they often prove impractical or suboptimal because the required number of iterations or optimal decay rate are not known in advance.
-Consequently, identifying the optimal decay rate becomes a costly trial-and-error process that must be repeated for every new task.
-To address this challenge, researchers have been developing automatic and parameter-free optimizers, which dynamically adjust the LR throughout training.
+However, they are often impractical because the optimal number of iterations and decay rate are not known in advance.
+Consequently, tuning these parameters becomes a costly trial-and-error process for every new task.
+To address this challenge, researchers have been developing automatic, parameter-free schedulers.